Ketterer Kunst - Success story of a family enterprise

 Customer focus as the formula for success

 Ketterer Kunst is driven by a highly competent team that boasts a great passion for art and a corporate strategy combining tradition and innovation.
 For Ketterer Kunst, profound market knowledge, broad art-historical expertise and personal service in a cordial atmosphere are crucial success factors.
-In over 65 years, many trustful relationships have been established, which are very often passed on to the next generation of collectors.
+In 70 years, many trustful relationships have been established, which are very often passed on to the next generation of collectors.
 There's one thing we all share: our love of art!

 Less is more - much more